Politics affects us all, so make sure you play your part. If you can vote, vote; and if you want to do more, then go for it!

 You will find below links to the membership pages of all the UK political parties which are currently represented by MPs in the House of Commons (in alphabetical order!):

 Doing some work experience for your local MP will give you a real insight into the day-to-day reality of political life.
 Contact their constituency office to see what might be available; you can find out names and contact details of your local MP through the Parliament website here.

-You will not normally be paid, and it will make life easier if you are sympathetic to your MP’s political views; but this may not be necessary if you are polite and generally keep your views to yourself.
+You won’t normally be paid, and it will make life easier if you are sympathetic to your MP’s political views; but this may not be necessary if you are polite and generally keep your views to yourself.
 Remember, your MP represents everyone in their constituency.